 Police order protesters off Ferguson streets

-FERGUSON, Mo.
-(AP) — Officers have ordered protesters off Ferguson streets after what had been several hours of largely peaceful demonstrations.
+FERGUSON, Missouri (AP) — Officers have ordered protesters off the streets of Ferguson after what had been several hours of largely peaceful demonstrations.

 Protesters had gathered outside the Ferguson Police Department on Tuesday for a second night following a grand jury decision not to indict Officer Darren Wilson in the shooting death of Michael Brown.